Only one character has been transferred under medevac regulation, refugee advocates say

 Dr. Robert Burns, a GP who has assessed some offshore-based refugees, said the lodge detention becomes preventing human beings from receiving the treatment for which they have been added to Australia.

-“We’re now not going to begin restoration these humans if they’re locked away if they don’t have some ability to self-willpower,” he said.
+“We’re now not going to begin restoration of these humans if they’re locked away if they don’t have some ability to self-willpower,” he said.

-“They’re now not a hazard to anybody; they’re validated, refugees.
+“They’re now not a hazard to anybody; they’re validated refugees.
 We’re prolonging their anguish on the rate of taxpayers.
-We should have a look at what are we reaching here.”
+We should have a look at what we are reaching here.”

 Burns pointed to at least one guy who has had at least one stroke and who he believes needs to see a neurologist, a psychiatrist, and a cardiologist and to undergo rehabilitation with a physiotherapist and occupational therapist.
 “But the enormous maximum issue they’ve given him is aspirin,” Burns said.

-“I’ve seen reports of a few medical histories, and you see a stark distinction among what I might have finished with a person who supplied in my workplace here and what’s going on with their remedy,” he said.
+“I’ve seen reports of a few medical histories, and you see a stark distinction between what I might have finished with a person who supplied in my workplace here and what’s going on with their remedy,” he said.

 “It’s moderately basic, and there’s no holistic approach.
 No one is calling bigger questions.
 When an affected person comes to see me, you don’t just study one complaint; you have to appear the complete individual.”